-Harcombe showed a graph Keys plotted in 1953, which established that Japan and the US would form the end points of a line plotting fat and CHD, with Italy on too.
-These were three of the countries chosen for examination in the Seven Countries Study.
+Harcombe showed a graph that Keys plotted in 1953.
+The graph established that Japan and the US would form the endpoints of a line plotting fat and CHD, with Italy on it as well.
+These were three of the countries Keys chose for examination in the Seven Countries Study.

 And Keys just happened to have friends in Greece, Italy, Finland, Japan, Netherlands and Yugoslavia.
 Thus, his Seven Countries Study was born.

 Keys’ own data did not support his conclusions about the link between dietary fat and CHD, Harcombe said.
 He dismissed factors such as cigarette smoking; sedentary behaviour; obesity; and relative weight in CHD.